danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 And it's really not with the right tooling.

 - `uv` has the concept of [workspaces](https://astral.sh/uv/docs/workspaces) which allows installing individual packages from a monorepo and makes managing dependencies a breeze.
-It standardizes dependency management and maintenance operations in monorepos, including local dependencies.
+It standardizes dependency management and maintenance operations in monorepos, including operations with local dependencies.
 - `Dagger` --- a universal build tool which supports multiple languages (including Python) to define containerized build pipelines.
 Because Dagger pipelines can be written in Python, they can be easily adapted to work with monorepos of arbitrary complexity and structure.
 Dagger is essentially a glorified Dockerfile generator available in your favorite programming language.
 Dagger pipelines are huge graphs of `BuildKit` (the engine used by Docker when building images) steps, so the entire pipeline can be optimized, parallelized, and cached by BuildKit.
-- modern linting tooling like `ruff` and `pyright` have first-class support for monorepos and is able to automatically discover and merge configuration files from multiple subprojects.
+- modern QA tooling: `ruff` and `pyright` have first-class support for monorepos and are able to automatically discover and merge configuration files from multiple subdirectories.

 ## A brief history of Python packaging